AbisolaOlakanmi/Crowdfunding_ETL/README.md

 •	To create the Category and Subcategory DataFrames (Abisola)

-•	To create the Campaign DataFrame
+•	To create the Campaign DataFrame (Abisola)

-•	To create the Contacts DataFrame
+•	To create the Contacts DataFrame (Abisola)
+    * Updated contacts dataframe - corrected reordering of columns.
+(Kerry-Ann)
+    * Updated contacts.csv based on reordered columns (Kerry-Ann)

-•	To create the Crowdfunding Database
+•	To create the Crowdfunding Database (Kerry-Ann)

 Cloud Database created using Render.com (Kerry-Ann)